molML/BME_data_analysis/doc_python_01_refresher.md

 <sup>*</sup><u>Spoiler Alert!</u> Miniconda will be useful to install additional packages you might need, see the [Tools](doc_python_02_tools) page.

-### Common python IDEs
-*Integrated Development Environments* (IDEs) are software that wraps all the tools needed for writing and testing programs in a single toolkit.
-IDEs are more advanced than *code editors* (CEs), which are lightweight amd usually only contain tools to write code (e.g., a text editor with syntax highlighting and simple bug catching).
-We reccomend using an IDEs when writing, debugging and testing your code, as it will make your life way simpler.

-Many online guides exist to choose IDEs (e.g., [this one](https://www.educative.io/blog/best-python-ides-ce-2021), or [this other one](https://www.simplilearn.com/tutorials/python-tutorial/python-ide)).
-Here, you will just find a (non-extensive) collection of our favourites:

-**1. Visual Studio Code**

-[Visual Studio Code](https://code.visualstudio.com/) (VS Code) is a full-featured code editor available for Linux, Mac OS X, and Windows.
-It is small and light-weight, but full-featured, as well as open-source, extensible, and configurable for almost any task.
-VS Code is full-featured despite having a small footprint.

-**2. PyCharm**

-It’s the de facto Python IDE environment, with tons of support and a supportive community.
-It edits, runs, and debugs Python out of the box.

-Cons: PyCharm can be slow to load, and the default settings may need tweaking for existing projects.

-[PyCharm](https://www.jetbrains.com/pycharm/) is the de facto Python IDE environment, with a big community support.
-It is fully featured and is available for Linux, Mac OS X, and Windows.
-It is available in both paid (Professional) and free (Community) editions, although the community edition might be somewhat limited for advanced tasks.
-Free educational licenses are available for the Professional edition upon request.

 ## Python syntax